microsoft/z3guide/website/docs/11 - Quantifiers.md

 (check-sat)
 (get-model)
 (pop)
-(echo Why it is not valid)
+(echo "Why it is not valid")
-(echo Trying again using a fresh constant bad-ptr as an witness for the failure...)
+(echo "Trying again using a fresh constant bad-ptr as an witness for the failure...")
 (push)
 (declare-const bad-ptr Ptr)
 (assert (not (= (and (not (= bad-ptr null))